hurtadosanti/AdvancedLaneDetection/Report.md

 ### Lane identification
 The code for the lane identification can be found in the [utilities.lane_finder.Lanes](utilities/lane_finder.py) class.

-To identify the lanes, first the histogram is calculated.
+To identify where the lanes start, first the histogram is calculated.

 ![histogram](results/histogram.png)